shipt/py-volley/docs/docs/index.md

 ## How-it-works

-When run, Volley invokes a continuous loop of the following:
+Volley handles operations that need to happen before and after the processing in your function:

   - poll the specified `input_queue` for new messages via a `connector`

   - the `connector` passes message through `serialization`

-  - `serialization` passes the message through a `schema` for validation
+  - `serialization` passes the message through a user provided `data_model` for schema validation

   - message is passed to your function, and your function messages returns zero to many messages back to Volley